 ProcessWire gives you more control over your fields, templates, and markup than other platforms, while ProcessWire’s API makes working with your content easy and enjoyable.

-Web developers love ProcessWire cause it is Simple, Easy, and enjoyable to develop with, Capable, Highly scalable on sites big and small, consistent, predictable, Proven stable, has the best community and support, and more.
+Web developers love ProcessWire because it is Simple, Easy, and enjoyable to develop with, Capable, Highly scalable on sites big and small, consistent, predictable, Proven stable, has the best community and support, and more.

 ProcessWire is available for Linux systems (Ubuntu, Arch Linux, Linux Mint), macOS as a DMG image, and offers a Windows 32-bit installer.